Last Updated on 28 November 2025 by Cycloscope

 Sani Pass is a legendary drive, tackling this road trip up the highest pass in South Africa is a real adventure even for experienced 4×4 drivers.

-This extreme pass, leading to one of the highest roads in Africa, was completed around 1950 and the road conditions are still pretty much the same, if not worse.
-Sani Pass is the only border between the Mountain Kingdom of Lesotho and the region of Kwa-Zulu Natal in eastern South Africa, and also the only road that goes above the Drakensberg Range.
+This extreme pass, leading to one of the highest roads in Africa, was completed around 1950, and the road conditions are still pretty much the same, if not worse.
+Sani Pass is the only border between the Mountain Kingdom of Lesotho and the region of KwaZulu-Natal in eastern South Africa, and the only road that crosses the Drakensberg Range.

-Seen from the South African side, Sani Pass starts at about 1550 meters and has a total elevation gain of 1300 meters up to the Lesotho border, plus 400 meters more to the highest point near Sani Top.
+Seen from the South African side, Sani Pass starts at about 1550 meters and has a total elevation gain of 1300 meters to the Lesotho border, plus an additional 400 meters to the highest point near Sani Top.

-We rode this pass on our fully loaded bicycles, fortunately downhill, but with this guide, we hope to give useful information to all those willing to embark on this marvelous adventure, no matter your chosen means of transport.
+We rode this pass on our fully loaded bicycles, fortunately, downhill.
+Still, with this guide, we hope to give helpful information to all those willing to embark on this marvelous adventure, no matter your chosen means of transport.

 Going to Lesotho?
 Have a look at